 Anonymous – cannot in any way be traced back to an individual.
 This data is not protected under GDPR

 Pseudoananymous – Has been anonymized to a certain extent however connections exist that can (no matter how difficult that is) be traced back to an individual.

 [author’s note] Hence assigning an internal reference number to a data subject and having all other records reference the internal reference number means that you have pseudoanonymized the data, however the data is not yet anonymous.

-Legitimate Interest is considered when
+Lawful Processing Criteria is considered when

 - Having obtained consent for a specific processing activity

 - Protecting the vital interest of the data subject when consent could not be obtained,

 - Meeting a legal obligation,

 - Performing a contract to which the data subject is party or